2019 California Golden Bears football team: UC Davis

-at Washington
+At Washington

 The game started at 7:30 pm, but was paused at the end of first quarter due to a lightning storm; the pause lasted for approximately two and a half hours.
 By the time of the restart - 10 pm, there was only approximately 16,000 of the original approximately 60,000 fans left at the venue.
-Relying on rushing of running backs Christopher Brown Jr. (80 yards), and Marcel Dancy (72 yards, 2 touchdowns) and quarterback Chase Garbers (42 yards), Cal won on a last minute field goal by Greg Thomas.
+Relying on rushing of running backs Christopher Brown (80 yards), and Marcel Dancy (72 yards, 2 touchdowns) and quarterback Chase Garbers (42 yards), Cal won on a last minute field goal by Greg Thomas.
 This was the Golden Bears second straight win against the Huskies.
 In the 2018 home game Cal upset No. 15 Washington 12 to 10.